rjferna/BigQueryAutomationApplication/README.md

 ## Bigquery Metadata Utility Objects

-The Framework is utilizing on a handful of BigQuery tables that belong to the `dw-metadata-utilites` project which holds a dataset called `metadata-utilities`.
+The Framework is utilizing on a handful of BigQuery tables in the `dw-metadata-utilites` project which holds a dataset called `metadata-utilities`.
-A user will enter data source connection information, data ingestionsion configuration, and column details into SQL tables.
-The user can then execute the python controller script with the required data ingestion arguements which identify the data source we are accessing.
-The controller script will pull the required data ingestion details from the `metadata-utilities` tables and begin extraction from the data source and writing the data into the target GCP storage.
+A user will enter data source connection information, data ingestionsion configuration, and column details into these SQL tables.
+The user can then execute the python controller script with the required data ingestion arguements which help identify the data source we are accessing and data we are attempting to extract.
+The controller script will then pull the required data ingestion details from the `metadata-utilities` tables and begin extraction from the data source, writing the data into the target GCP storage.

 As the controller script is running a log file is generated detailing each action taken by the controller script.
 As well as the start and end datetimes of the workflow execution which is recorded in the `workflow_action_history` table with a unique `process_id` for each job execution.